 The MIOS itself is physically located in McAllen, TX and conducts monthly meetings.
 However, it has corresponding members worldwide, including Belize, Canada, Mexico, South Africa, Sweden, the United Kingdom, and the United States.
 The society welcomes new members, wherever they may reside.

-The next three public meetings will be held on the following Sundays: May 5th, June 2nd, and July 7th.
+The next three public meetings will be held on the following Sundays: September 8th, October 6th, and November 10th (POSTPONED FROM November 3rd).
 Each will be held at 2:30 p.m. at the Lark Community Center (2601 Lark Ave) in McAllen, TX.
 The meeting will take place in the Green Room, just to the right of the entrance as you enter.

 The MIOS's annual membership fee for the year 2013 is thirty dollars U.S. ($30) and includes twelve monthly issues of the MIOS Journal (ISSN 1934-4880).
 Memberships begun mid-year will still receive all journal issues for that year.
 If interested in joining the society, please contact the MIOS for more information.